-An incident report form can be turned in to the Campus Safety and Parking Control Office, Building 500, room 517.
+An incident report form can be turned in to the Campus Safety and Parking Control Office, room 902.
 You can remain anonymous when reporting a crime.
 When possible all personal/ identifying information will stay confidential.

 The Campus Safety and Security Department must be notified of all crimes occurring on campus or in conjunction with a college activity or location.
 If you are a Pastoral Counselor or Professional Counselor and a crime has been reported to you, you are encouraged when appropriate to inform the person to report crimes on a voluntary, confidential basis for inclusion in the annul disclosure of crime statistics.